raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ In the **main program** section, add some code just before the secret message.
-The new could should display the locked image on the LED matrix, then wait 2 seconds, then display the unlocked image and wait for another 2 seconds.
++ Go to the **Main program** section to add some code to test your images.
+The new code should display the `locked` image on the LED matrix, then wait 2 seconds, then display the `unlocked` image and wait for another 2 seconds.

 [[[generic-python-sleep]]]